 The company is economically dependent on the ongoing receipt of income under the franchise agreement with Bendigo Bank.
-The directors have no reason to believe a new franchise arrangement under mutually acceptable terms will not be forthcoming following expiry.
+The directors have no reason to believe a new franchise arrangement under mutually acceptable terms will not be forthcoming following expiry in June 2026.